ryanbugden/Edit-Font-Dimensions/README.md

 A RoboFont extension for manipulating your Font Dimensions directly in Glyph Editor.

-## Instructions:
+## How to use:
-* Install extension.
+1. Install extension.
-* Click toolbar icon.
+2. Click toolbar icon.
-* Decide whether you want to lock the ascender / descender relationship to the UPM or not.
-If you change the descender and then toggle the check box on, the ascender will snap to the UPM—and vice versa. (this feature idea thanks to Dyana Weissman)
+3. Decide whether you keep the ascender-to-descender distance the same as UPM.
+> Note: If you change the descender and _then_ toggle the check box on, the ascender will snap to the UPM—and vice versa.
+(Thanks to Dyana Weissman for the feature idea!)

-* Move font dimension values. (temporarily selectable as guidelines)
+4. Move font dimension values. (draggable as guidelines)
-* Exit tool.
+5. Exit tool.

 <br />